General Rules of Fives Sport

 What makes a setter exceptional is their ability to read the game and deliver precise sets that create scoring opportunities.
 As a setter, you're not just responsible for setting the ball, but also for directing your teammates and making strategic decisions.
 Your communication skills are vital in this role, as you need to be able to call plays, signal to your teammates, and provide feedback on their performance.
 A setter's leadership style is also essential, as you need to be able to motivate and guide your team to achieve a common goal.
 You'll need to be able to read the game and adjust your strategy accordingly, making quick decisions that will give your team the best chance of scoring.
 Your ability to think on your feet and make split-second decisions will be critical to your team's success.
 By developing your communication skills, leadership style, and game-reading abilities, you'll become a valuable asset to your team.

-Also Read General Rules of Tractor Pulling Sport
+Also Read General Rules of Enduro

 Ball in and Out of Play